 J.M.
 Smucker CEO: 4 reasons why buying Twinkies maker Hostess makes sense

-Convenience, Innovation and more opportunities for marketing are some reasons CEO Mark Smucker said the deal makes sense.
+Convenience, innovation, and more opportunities for marketing are some reasons CEO Mark Smucker says the deal makes sense.

 Smucker's jelly-filled Twinkies may someday come to store shelves.